friedelschoen/sni/sni.5.md

 ## supervise/

 A directory created by `sni-supervise(8)`.
 If the filesystem is read-only, this directory can be symlinked to a writable location (e.g., `/tmp`).

-## supervise/lock

-An empty file used to prevent multiple supervisors from managing the same service.
-A file lock is acquired via `lockf(3)`, which is automatically released if the supervisor exits.

-## supervise/ok

-A FIFO (named pipe) opened read-only.
-Used by some tools (e.g., `runit-sv`) to detect liveness.
-Currently unused by `sni-svc(8)`.

 ## supervise/status